medic/medic-docs/troubleshooting/replicating-production-locally.md

 ### Option 2, horticulturalist

-Follow the instructions on the [medic-webapp repo](https://github.com/medic/horticuluralist) to get it installed.
+Follow the instructions on the [medic repo](https://github.com/medic/horticuluralist) to get it installed.

 Then:
  - Make sure that the `medic` DB doesn't exist, so that you have a fresh database